Cornerstone – Insolvent adjudications following Bresco – what should you actually do?

 Regardless of this uncertainty, the Bresco ruling serves as a reminder that contractors should be aware of the implications of their sub-contractors becoming insolvent.
 For existing contracts, the practical steps above of evidence gathering should be followed in order to be best prepared for any adjudications which arise, and for future contracts it is worth adding clauses similar to the above.

 This article is from the July 2020 issue of Cornerstone, our monthly newsletter for those working in the construction industry.
 To download the latest issue, please visit the newsletter section of our website.
-For further information please contact Andrew Rush or another member of Birketts' Construction Team.
+For further information please contact a member of Birketts’ Construction Team.

 The content of this article is for general information only.
 It is not, and should not be taken as, legal advice.
 If you require any further information in relation to this article please contact the author in the first instance.
 Law covered as at July 2020.